-The healthiest blood pressure for children is based on a child's gender, height, and age.
+The healthiest blood pressure for children is based on a child's sex, height, and age.
 Your health care provider can tell you what your child's blood pressure should be.

 Most children do not have any symptoms of high blood pressure.
 High blood pressure is often discovered during a checkup when a provider checks your child's blood pressure.

 In most cases, the only sign of high blood pressure is the blood pressure measurement itself.
 For healthy weight children, blood pressure should be taken every year starting at age 3.
 To get an accurate reading, your child's provider will use a blood pressure cuff that fits your child properly.

 If your child's blood pressure is elevated, the provider should measure blood pressure twice and take the average of the two measurements.

 Blood pressure should be taken at every visit for children who:

 - Are obese

 - Have problems with the blood vessels leading to the heart

 The provider will measure your child's blood pressure many times before diagnosing your child with high blood pressure.

 The provider will ask about family history, your child's sleep history, risk factors, and diet.